antoinebcx/ai-app-template-typescript/README.md

 This project is a template of an AI app, built with TypeScript and using Vite, React, Node and Express.
 It demonstrates how to use AI services to extract information in a structured way from text, audio, and images.

-The project shows how to use structured outputs with a reasoning field, how to effectively structure a prompt with XML tags, and how to use few-shot examples (in-context learning).
+The project shows how to effectively structure a prompt with XML tags and how to use structured outputs with a reasoning field, function calling (tool use) and few-shot examples (in-context learning).

 The app supports text inputs, audio transcription and text extraction from images.